-The mass protest comes on the eve of the 30th anniversary of the Velvet Revolution, which saw unprecedented protests and a general strike end four decades of Soviet-imposed totalitarianism in what was then Czechoslovakia.
+It came on the eve of the 30th anniversary of the Velvet Revolution, which saw unprecedented protests and a general strike end four decades of Soviet-imposed totalitarianism in the former Czechoslovakia.

-He is also tagged as an agent in secret police files from the 1980s, something he has completely rejected.
+He is also tagged as an agent in secret police files from the 1980s, something he has vociferously denied.

-"I really don't like our prime minister's lies," protester Josef Plandor, who travelled from the eastern Czech village of Zasova, told AFP.
+"I really don't like our prime minister's lies," said protester Josef Plandor, who travelled from the eastern village of Zasova.